aws-samples/ec2-classic-resource-finder/README.md

 ## Outputs

-Currently this iterates through all EC2 regions and creates the following CSVs:
+Currently, this iterates through all EC2 regions and creates the following CSVs:

 | File Name                                              | Description                                                                     | Output                                     |
 | ------------------------------------------------------ | ------------------------------------------------------------------------------- | ------------------------------------------ |